-The Port of Wilmington (the "Port") is one of the largest importers of containerized bananas and other fruit in the world and is a significant east coast importer of: break bulk fruit, juice and produce, particularly winter Chilean fruit, citrus products from Morocco, juice concentrate and fruit from Argentina, liquid bulk juice concentrate from Brazil, and liquid petroleum products.
-Other notable items moving over the Port's piers include: steel, paper liner board, dry bulk, and scrap metal.
+The Port boasts one of the nation's largest dockside refrigerated complexes, is one of the largest importers of containerized bananas and other fruit in the world, and is a significant east coast importer of break bulk fruit, juice and produce, particularly winter Chilean fruit, citrus products from Morocco, juice concentrate and fruit from Argentina, and liquid bulk juice concentrate from Brazil.
+Other notable items moving over the Port's piers include: liquid petroleum, steel, paper liner board, dry bulk, and scrap metal.
 The Port has also established a niche in handling specialized cargo such as large wind turbines, dismantled distillation and chemical plants, generators, rocket booster cores, concrete railroad ties, and livestock export.
 The Port continues to be a major point of consolidation and export of vehicles to the Middle East, Africa, and Central and South America.